How to Master French Noun Gender: Common Patterns for Masculine and Feminine Words

 de la (feminine)

 In addition, you’ll need to know the gender in order to determine which pronoun to use.
 For example, when choosing personal pronouns Il (He) or Elle (She).
-Use these when describing what a noun does.

 How to Conquer French Gender Rules in a Nutshell